chengdu/Chinese-Chess-for-Beginners/idiom.md

 -----
 ![horse break](http://sevenuc.com/images/cantonese-proverbs/cantoneseproverb40.jpg) <br>

-(In a crisis, a horse can move in the field)
+(In a crisis, a horse can move in the field.)
 To be flexible, to adapt to circumstances in an emergency.<br>
 Origin: [horse break](http://sevenuc.com/en/proverbs.html#horse) <br>